 The broadband networks of the public mobile operators and those of the GSM-R coexist in the 900 MHz band.
-Since 1 August 2019, there has been an increased risk of interference due to a decision of the Belgian Institute of Postal Services and Telecommunications (BIPT).
+Since 1 August 2019 (and 31 July 2020 for the lines with "ETCS level 2"), there has been an increased risk of interference due to a decision of the Belgian Institute of Postal Services and Telecommunications (BIPT).
 Infrabel therefore encourages railway undertakings to make radio receivers on board their trains resistant to interference, by means of improved receivers and/or filters for the cabin radio and the EDOR radio.
 Initiatives have also been taken at European level and there is a legislative framework in the CCS TSI (Control Command and Signalling - Regulation EU 2016/919) to oblige this equipment to new rolling stock or for major modifications to it.
-If such equipment is not installed on board the rolling stock , the railway undertaking must inform Infrabel of the measures it has taken to prevent interference.
-For lines equipped with ETCS level 2, the deadline is set at 31 July 2020.
+If such equipment is not installed on board the rolling stock, the railway undertaking must inform Infrabel of the measures it has taken to prevent interference.